jaoleal/Sob_Proposal_Floresta/Sob_proposal.typ

 #set page(numbering: "1")
 = Floresta: Move Async-std to Tokio <proposal>
 == Concepts Preview <concepts-preview>
-The proposal is about changing the async runtime from `async-std` to `tokio` in the Floresta project.
-The project is a fully-validating Bitcoin node in Rust.
+The proposal is about changing the async runtime from `async-std` to `tokio` in the Floresta project, but more how they work on Floresta.
 The change is proposed by the lead developer and maintainer of the project, #link("https://github.com/Davidson-Souza")[Davidson Souza].
 The main goal is to improve performance and enhance features that `async-std` at the moment does not provide.
 Here some information about the concepts that will be used in this proposal:
+=== Floresta
+A opensource lightweight Bitcoin full node implementation written in Rust.
 === Rust
 Rust is a programming language focused on memory safety and performance.
 Its `Async` features was developed to be in the standard library but the `Runtime` was outsourced to the community.
+=== Rust Crates
+Crates are how the Rust modules and libraries are called.
+Every piece of code that has its own Cargo.toml can be called a crate.
 === Async and Runtime
 Async is a programming paradigm that allows the execution of tasks concurrently.
 In Rust, to use Async, a `Runtime` is needed to manage the tasks.
 === Tokio and Async-std
 `Tokio` and `Async-std` are two of the most used `Runtimes` in Rust.
 They provide the necessary tools to manage async tasks.
 But `Async-std` is not as performant as `Tokio` and can be considered a bit of deprecated.

-If remains any doubt about the concepts, go to the #link(<source-of-information>)[Source of Information] section.
+If remains any doubt about the concepts, check the #link(<source-of-information>)[Source of Information] section.

 ==  First Phase of Proposal <first-phase-of-proposal>

-As proposed by #link("https://github.com/Davidson-Souza")[Davidson Souza], lead developer and maintainer of #link("https://github.com/Davidson-Souza/Floresta")[`Floresta`], a fully-validating Bitcoin node in Rust, the project is eager to offer #link("https://tokio.rs")[`tokio`] as the primary async runtime.
+As proposed by #link("https://github.com/Davidson-Souza")[Davidson Souza], lead developer and maintainer of #link("https://github.com/Davidson-Souza/Floresta")[`Floresta`], the project is eager to offer #link("https://tokio.rs")[`tokio`] as the primary async runtime.
 Currently, the `Floresta` uses #link("https://async.rs/")[`async-std`].
 Potential advantages are performance improvements and enhanced features from `tokio` that `async-std` cannot provide.